oroinc/documentation/user/concept-guides/business-models/marketplace/index.rst

 Registering via Storefront
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Prospective vendors looking to sell via the marketplace can submit a registration form online on the marketplace website.
+Prospective sellers looking to sell via the marketplace can submit a registration form online on the marketplace website.

 .. image:: /user/img/concept-guides/marketplace/seller-registration-storefront.png
    :alt: Seller registration button in the storefront